lmc-eu/spirit-design-system/src/Resources/components/Grid/README.md

 | `elementType` | `string`                                                     | `div`   | ✕        | HTML tag to render                                                                                         |
 | `tablet`      | [`1` \| `2` \| `3` \| `4` \| `5` \| `6` \| `12`]             | `null`  | ✕        | [**DEPRECATED**][deprecated] in favor of `cols`; Number of columns to use on tablet                        |

-You can add `id`, `data-*` or `aria-*` attributes to further extend component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ## GridSpan

 Grid Span allows to center content over multiple grid columns.

-For more info when and why to use it, see [Grid] component.
+For more info when and why to use it, see [Grid][grid] component.

 Basic example usage: